A-I-RAVEN and I-RAVEN-Mesh: Two New Benchmarks for Abstract Visual Reasoning: Related Work

 \paragraph{Model architectures.} Preliminary attempts to solve RPMs with DL models involve WReN~\cite{santoro2018measuring} that reasons over object relations using Relation Network~\cite{santoro2017simple}, or SRAN~\cite{hu2021stratified} that relies on a hierarchical architecture with panel encoders devoted to particular image groups.
 A common theme enabling generalization in DL models is to explicitly identify RPM objects.
-To this end, RelBase~\cite{spratley2020closer} employs Attend-Infer-Repeat~\cite{eslami2016attend}, an unsupervised scene decomposition method, STSN~\cite{mondal2023learning} utilizes Slot attention~\cite{locatello2020object} to decompose matrix to slots containing particular objects and Temporal Context Normalization (TCN)~\cite{webb2020learning} to normalize latent matrix panel representations in a task-specific context, and MRNet~\cite{benny2020scale} presents a multi-scale architecture.
-SCL~\cite{wu2020scattering} proposes the scattering transformation, CoPINet~\cite{zhang2019learning} and CPCNet~\cite{yang2023cognitively} rely on contrastive architectures, PredRNet~\cite{yang2023neural} learns to minimize the prediction error, and SCAR~\cite{malkinski2024one} adapts its computation to the structure of the considered matrix.
+To this end, RelBase~\cite{spratley2020closer} employs Attend-Infer-Repeat, an unsupervised scene decomposition method, STSN~\cite{mondal2023learning} utilizes Slot attention~\cite{locatello2020object} to decompose matrix to slots containing particular objects and Temporal Context Normalization (TCN)~\cite{webb2020learning} to normalize latent matrix panel representations in a task-specific context, DRNet~\cite{zhao2024learning} relies on a dual-stream design, and MRNet~\cite{benny2020scale} presents a multi-scale architecture.
+SCL~\cite{wu2020scattering} proposes the scattering transformation, CoPINet~\cite{zhang2019learning} and CPCNet~\cite{yang2023cognitively} rely on contrastive architectures, PredRNet~\cite{yang2023neural} learns to minimize the prediction error, ALANS~\cite{zhang2021abstract} and PrAE~\cite{zhang2022learning} employ neuro-symbolic architectures, and SCAR~\cite{malkinski2024one} adapts its computation to the structure of the considered matrix.
 Despite the high variety of AVR models, experiments on the introduced benchmarks reveal their shortcomings in terms of generalization and knowledge transfer.
-In this context, we propose PoNG, a new AVR model that excels in the presented tasks by combining parallel architecture, weight sharing, and tactical normalization.